debops/debops/docs/ansible/roles/debops.opendkim/getting-started.rst

 -------------------

-If the ``debops.opendkim`` role detects an installed Postfix instance by checking the Ansible local facts created by the debops.postfix_ Ansible role, Postfix support will be enabled automatically.
+If the ``debops.opendkim`` role detects an installed Postfix instance by checking the Ansible local facts created by the :ref:`debops.postfix` Ansible role, Postfix support will be enabled automatically.

 OpenDKIM will be reconfigured to create its listening socket in